Accenture/serverless-ephemeral/examples/image-processor/README.md

     * **Upload an image manually**

       a.
-Go to AWS S3 and open the `serephem-image-processor` bucket
+Go to AWS S3 and open the `srphm-image-processor` bucket

       b.
 Create the `original` folder if it doesn't exist